Best No-Fee Credit Cards (2026 Family Guide)

 Automating at least the minimum payment protects your credit score.
 Automating the full balance protects your wallet.
 Our guide to automating your family finances has a step-by-step system for doing this.

 Two no-fee cards with complementary strengths often outperform one.
-For example: BMO for groceries + Tangerine (with gas, bills, and recurring subscriptions as your three categories).
-You’d cover your major spending categories at elevated rates, all for $0 in annual fees.
+BMO for groceries + Tangerine for gas, bills, and subscriptions covers your major categories at elevated rates — all at $0.

 Life changes spending patterns.
 A student who ate out constantly may now be a new parent buying diapers and groceries.
 Tangerine lets you switch categories; take advantage of it.